kstenerud/compact-time/compact-time-specification.md

 #### Fixed Time

-Fixed time is a time that is fixed to a particular place, and that place has a time zone associated with it (but the time zone may change for political reasons in the future).
+Fixed time is a time that is fixed to a particular place, and that place has a time zone associated with it (but the time zone might change for political reasons in the future).
 If the venue changes, only the time zone data needs to be updated.
 An example would be an appointment in London this coming October 12th at 10:30.

 #### Floating Time